-Results in Brief-----
+Results in Brief -----

 In accordance with s.
-212.055(11), F.S., and Government Auditing Standards, <VENDOR> conducted a performance audit of the <NAME> County programs within the administrative unit(s) that will receive funds through the referendum approved by Resolution adopted by the <NAME> County Commission on <DATE> The performance audit included an examination of the issues identified below.
+212.055(11), F.S., and Government Auditing Standards, <VENDOR> conducted a performance audit of the <NAME> County School District programs within the administrative unit(s) that will receive funds through the referendum approved by Resolution adopted by the <NAME> County Commission on <DATE> The performance audit included an examination of the issues identified below.

-- The economy, efficiency, or effectiveness of the program. - The structure or design of the program to accomplish its goals and objectives. - Alternative methods of providing program services or products. - Goals, objectives, and performance measures used by the program to monitor and report program accomplishments. - The accuracy or adequacy of public documents, reports, and requests prepared by the county or which relate to the program. - Compliance of the program with appropriate policies, rules, and laws.
+- The economy, efficiency, or effectiveness of the program. - The structure or design of the program to accomplish its goals and objectives. - Alternative methods of providing program services or products. - Goals, objectives, and performance measures used by the program to monitor and report program accomplishments. - The accuracy or adequacy of public documents, reports, and requests prepared by the school district or which relate to the program. - Compliance of the program with appropriate policies, rules, and laws.

-The performance audit determined that the <NAME> County met expectations for # of 26 of the Performance Audit Research Tasks.
+The performance audit determined that the <NAME> County School District met expectations for # of 26 of the Performance Audit Research Tasks.
 See Exhibit 1.
-The county met most expectations related to the economy, efficiency. or effectiveness of the program; alternative methods of providing program services or products; and accuracy or adequacy of public documents, reports, and requests prepared by the .
-The county partially met expectations related to the structure or design of the program; objectives, and performance and goals, measures.
+The school district met most expectations related to the economy, efficiency, or effectiveness of the program; alternative methods of providing program services or products; and accuracy or adequacy of public documents, reports, and requests prepared by the.
+The school district partially met expectations related to the structure or design of the program; and goals, objectives, and performance measures.